littlecorsican/glocal/README.md

 *UMRAH follow tour , so currently the UmrahBooking not in used

 junk folder - all the stuff that was previously used but later discarded

+logic
+desktop size
+if 5
+provide 4, 1
+if 4
+provide 4
+if 3
+provide 3
+if 2
+provide 2
+if 1
+provide 1

+tablet size
+if 5
+provide 3, 2
+if 4
+provide 3, 1
+if 3
+provide 3, 0
+if 2
+provide 2, 0
+if 1
+provide 1, 0

+phone size
+if 5
+provide 2, 2, 1
+if 4
+provide 2, 2
+if 3
+provide 2, 1
+if 2
+provide 2, 0
+if 1
+provide 1, 0